Hungarian Socialist Workers' Party: Overview

+János Kádár announced the formation of the party via radio on 1 November 1956.
 The party supported the revolution, but turned against Imre Nagy's government after he denounced the Warsaw Pact.
 The party formed a 'Revolutionary Peasant-Worker Government' that took over the country, with Soviet support, on 4 November 1956.

-Gradually, however, the new government instituted goulash Communism, a somewhat more humane way of governing than had prevailed under Mátyás Rákosi.
+Gradually, however, the new government instituted Goulash Communism, a somewhat more humane way of governing than had prevailed under Mátyás Rákosi.
 Under Kádár's mantra of "he who is not against us is with us," Hungarians generally had more freedom than their Eastern Bloc counterparts to go about their daily lives.
 For example, his government executed only 350 people after the 1956 revolution.
-The government also gave limited freedom to the workings of the market via the New Economic Mechanism.
+The government also gave limited freedom to the workings of the market via the New Economic Mechanism, which led to the creation of a market socialist economy and a rise in living standards.
 However, it retained a monopoly of political power, and subjected the media to censorship that was fairly onerous by Western standards.
 The National Assembly, like its counterparts in the rest of the Soviet bloc, continued to rubber-stamp decisions already made by the MSZMP leadership.
 It was the dominant component of the Patriotic People's Front, a popular front that included some non-Communists.
 However, all prospective candidates had to accept the Front's program in order to stand.
 Indeed, Kádár and his close advisers used the Front to weed out candidates they deemed unacceptable.